aws-solutions-library-samples/guidance-for-ultra-low-latency-machine-learning-feature-stores-on-aws/README.md

 Set the parameters in ```config``` file.
 There are three parameters you need to set:
 1. EC_FS_STACK: the stack name
 1. SUBNET_ID: The subnet where the redshift cluster will be created
 1. PROJECT_NAME: Project name is used in naming s3 buckets and redshift cluster.
-If you get an error that the s3 bucket exists, just change the PROJECT_NAME to be something unique.

 Once the config has your values, run deploy.sh in your terminal.
 This will spin up the required resources in 'us-west-2' account